BonfaceKilz/BonfaceKilz/content/post/2019-03-10-beware-utility-modules.md

 +++
-title = "Beware utility modules/ classes" description = """
+title = "Beware Utility Modules/ Classes" description = """
   Utility modules(or classes) can be a potential sign of code smell.
 This article describes why.